noey2020/How-to-Talk-scikit-learn-Machine-Learning-Library/README.md

 Hire me! 😊

 We've had an incredible mathematical tour of machine learning.
-We learned about data, and how to derive parameters representing out data by loss functions or least square regression.
+We learned about data, and how to derive parameters representing our data, and how to optimize our loss/cost functions by the popular least square regression.
 We rewrote the summation loss function into matrix vector format as in: Wtranspose dot product X. W is the coefficient matrix while the X is feature vector.
-When there multiple dimensions for feature we created covariance, correlation matrices.
+When there are multiple dimensions for features we created covariance and correlation matrices.
 We analyze correlation between features, rank them, select and extract.
+We will eventually settle for a high correlation of features that will exhibit good variance & good correlation.
+Those which are uncorrelated we dispose and throw out as unmeaningful features.

+Via the convenient Wtranspose dot product X format, we used NumPy arrays and Pandas dataframe.

-We talked about optimizing loss functions and the many tools at our disposal.
+We also talked about optimizing loss functions and the many tools & options we have at our disposal.

-Regularization is a very useful method for handling collinearity (high correlation among features), filtering out noise from data, and eventually preventing overfitting.
+For example, regularization is a very useful method for handling collinearity (high correlation among features), filtering out noise from data, and eventually preventing overfitting.

 The concept behind regularization is to introduce additional information (bias) to penalize extreme parameter (weight) values.
 The most common form of regularization is so-called L2 regularization (sometimes also called L2 shrinkage or weight decay).